choueric/regKnife/README.md

    hex: 0x17
    ```

-5. You can clear the enable filed:
+5. You can clear the enable field:
    ```
    >>> c 0
    bin: 0000,0101,1100,1100